 Do not reuse passwords or base them on personal information.
 After you have decided on a strong, memorable password, it’s in our nature to reuse them, but don’t.
 It’s recommended that you use different passwords with different systems and accounts.
 Do not utilize passwords that are based on personal information that is well known, i.e. your first initial and last name.
 Do not use common words that are found in the dictionary.

 Use a password vault.
 Password vaults are a great way to maintain a list of passwords that are used to access personal information on different websites.
-Some examples are Dashlane, Cloud Password Vault, OneLogin, and LastPass.
-I use LastPass for both my corporate and personal accounts.
-When I access a site, like Microsoft 365, LastPass gives me the option of storing the passwords I use.
+Some examples are Dashlane, Cloud Password Vault, or OneLogin.
+I use a password manager for both my corporate and personal accounts.
+When I access a site, like Microsoft 365, my password manager gives me the option of storing the passwords I use.
 It can also be configured to automatically log-in and provide both username and password.

 Online password vaults are relatively inexpensive and can provide relief from having to remember long, complicated passwords.